 9. Faith in Messiah Yeshua was never supposed to create a separate religion or organization distinct from the Jewish people and the Kingdom of Israel.
 Jewish people who believe in Yeshua do not cease being Jewish nor do they have to abandon their culture, upbringing, tradition or history.
 Salvation is first to the Jew and also the Gentile.

 By faith in Messiah, Gentiles are included in this amazing work of God in fulfillment of the promise given to Abraham to bless the nations through him.
-Gentiles do not replace Israel or the Jewish people, rather Gentiles are added to the ongoing work of God and grafted into the Olive Tree.
-By faith, and coming through the Covenants in their proper order, Gentiles are made citizens of the Commonwealth of Israel and are given a share in the promised inheritance.
+Gentiles do not replace Israel or the Jewish people, rather Gentiles are added to the ongoing work of God.
+By faith in Messiah Yeshua, and coming into the Covenants by His work and ministry, Gentiles are made citizens of the Commonwealth of Israel and are given a share in the promised inheritance.

 Ephesians 2:12 states that Gentiles, who were not a part of the Commonwealth of Israel nor the Covenants of Promise, are brought near by the blood of Messiah (2:13).
 Gentiles are added to what God has been building all along, so they are “are no longer strangers and foreigners, but [they] are fellow citizens with God’s people and members of God’s household.”
 Which is why the practice of the faith should look more like the first century than it currently does.